-"Scota, Daughter of Scythia" by AI prompt art.
+"Scythian" by AI prompt art.

 Filí na hÉireann is Irish, or Gaelic, or Gaeilge, for Order of the Poets of Ireland.
 This group spans generations predating most historical texts via oratorical recounting of histories, genealogies, and community happenings both home and abroad.